-Medical school acceptence rate in 2019.
-Compare to the national average of 43%.
+Medical school acceptance rate; compare to the national average of 44%

-Nearly \$614,000 in grants were given last year through Career Services to help students pursue valuable experiences in unpaid or underpaid positions.
+More than \$1.7 million has been designated in the last three years for students to pursue valuable experiences in unpaid or underpaid positions.

 Internships provide essential firsthand experience that helps students try out areas of interest and ultimately make more informed career decisions.
 They also allow students to show the strength of their liberal arts education in helping employers solve challenges that are relevant to them.